AbrarKhan99/Atliq_Mart_Supply_Chain_Insights/README.md

 # AtliQ Mart Supply Chain Dashboard
-Welcome to the AtliQ Market Data Analytics repository! 🚀 In this repository, we tackle the data challenges faced by AtliQ, a thriving FMCG manufacturer based in Gujrat, India.
+Welcome to the AtliQ Mart Data Analytics repository! 🚀 In this repository, we tackle the data challenges faced by AtliQ Mart, a thriving FMCG manufacturer based in Gujrat, India.
 As a data analyst, my mission was to dive into the heart of their operations and shed light on insights that could enhance their efficiency and customer satisfaction.

 Live Dashboard - [Click Here!](https://www.novypro.com/project/abrarkhan-1)